DataStax-Academy/zdm-scenario-katapod/step3.md

 ```

 Before going through the configuration utility, you may find it convenient to check the IP addresses
-(on the still-unused "zdm-proxy-logs" console, for your convenience) with:
+(on the still-unused "zdm-proxy-logs" console, for your convenience):

 ```bash
 ### logs